disease-maps/disease-maps.github.io/pages/projects/chronim.md

 ### Search

 You can search for elements using the search panel and see them in the map highlighted with anchors on the main map.
-Also on the left panel in Content you will see in what submaps you can find detailed mechanisms.
+Also, in the left panel, under the Contents section, you will see which submaps contain detailed mechanisms.
 To clear the search, please use the Clear button.

 ![](/pages/projects/chronim/images/UG5.png)